2 to 4 Unit FHA Multi-Unit Requirements

 - For a 3 to 4 unit property and manual underwriting, three months of PITI must be verified and documented.

-- For 1 to 2 unit properties and manual underwriting, one month of PITI must be verified and documented.
+- For 2 unit properties and manual underwriting, one month of PITI must be verified and documented.

 Using Rental Income for 2 to 4 Unit Properties